 Student Learning Outcomes

-Acquire a fundamental knowledge base in the major sub-disciplines of Chemistry and Biochemistry.
+Demonstrate fundamental knowledge of the major sub-disciplines of Chemistry and Biochemistry.

 Apply critical thinking and quantitative skills to solve problems in the fundamental areas of Chemistry and Biochemistry.

-Effectively communicate (orally and in written form) technical information in the disciplines to other professionals in the field.
+a.
+Effectively communicate technical information in the discipline to other professionals in the field in written form.

-Apply experience with lab techniques and data analysis to responsibly design, safely perform and critically analyze the results of experiments which involve 1) the measurement of chemical or biochemical quantities, 2) the synthesis and purification of chemical or biochemical reaction products and 3) the simulation or modeling of chemical or biochemical systems.
+6. Responsibly design, safely perform, and critically analyze the results of experiments that involve the measurement of chemical or biochemical quantities, the synthesis and purification of chemical or biochemical reaction products, or the simulation or modeling of chemical or biochemical systems.